jdeluyck/kcoreorg-website/_posts/2026/2026-07-12-the-search-for-email-hosting.md

 ---
-title: The search for email hosting (and why I'm currently staying put)
+title: The search for email hosting
 date: 2026-07-12
 last_modified_at: 2026-08-05
 categories: [Technology & IT, Networking]